-In EPP the inheritance pattern is complex.
+The inheritance pattern of EPP is complex.
 A severe mutation of the ferrochelatase gene (FECH), paired with a 'less severely affected' variant of the gene can cause EPP.
 In combination with other variants, the EPP gene gives no problems.
 There are other ways to inherit EPP, however, these are not always clear and research is still ongoing.
 Please also see our 'Testing and Inheritance' leaflet for more detail.